ravi4ram/CFD-Fairing-RANS-SST/README.md

 # CFD Flow Simulation of 2D PSLV and GSLV MK-III Fairing (RANS-SST)
-> Flow simulation over pslv and gslv-mk3 fairings using SU2 solver using structured mesh with RANS-SST combination.
+> Flow simulation over pslv and gslv-mk3 fairings using SU2 solver on a structured mesh with RANS-SST combination.

 ## Table of contents